simeonwillard/redux-pizza-parlor/README.md

 ## Acknowledgement
 Thanks to Prime Digital Academy who equipped and helped me to make this application a reality.
-Also, thank you to my group mates, Justin Applegren, Travis Huss, and Connor Detviler for working with me to create this app.
+Also, thank you to my group mates, Justin Applegren, Sean Wade, and Connor Detviler for working with me to create this app.